sroy-mirp/MIRP2017_pong/README.md

 **Step 8:**
 If collision happens, you must add to your code a formula to ensure proper reflection of the ball from paddle.
 Remember as we mentioned in lecture, reflection will involve switching the sign of the velocity.
-This can be done by using ballVx *= -1
+This can be done by using ballVx *= -1.
+Reflection involves a function paddleHit() that you have to write that takes inputs of ballPos and paddlePos and converts that to a value between -1 and 1.
+This value will be set equal to hitPosition in your code.

 **Step 9:**
 Detect losing as hitting the left or right wall.